ajinkya933/datastructures/README.md

 Important concepts brushing up:
 ___
-list reversal in place algorithm complexities of set, list and dictionary while finding duplicate element from array finding max element in a list
+list reversal in place algorithm.

+complexities of set, list and dictionary while finding duplicate element from array.

+finding max element in a list.

 Implementation of sorting algorithms and their respective complexities.